gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 Data can be deleted using CQL in one of the following ways

 1. As used before - it deletes column(s) or entire row(s)
-2. TRUNCATE: It deletes all rows from the table
+2.	`TRUNCATE`: It deletes all rows from the table
-3. USING TTL: It sets time to live on column(s) within a row; after expiration of specified period, columns are automatically deleted by Cassandra.
+3.	`USING TTL`: It sets time to live on column(s) within a row; after expiration of specified period, columns are automatically deleted by Cassandra.

-Let's remove the actor with ID 99999999 we have just inserted before with a DELETE:
+Let's remove the actor with ID 99999999 we have just inserted before with a `DELETE`:

 ```
 DELETE FROM movies.actor